Spredzy/puppet-gitlab/README.md

-puppet-gitolite
+puppet-gitlab
 ===============

-A Puppet module that install and configure gitolite
+A Puppet module that install and configure gitlab